Sign-Problem-Free Nuclear Quantum Monte Carlo Simulation

-Finally, Fig.~\ref{fig:EoS_of_SNM} shows the predicted equation of state for symmetric nuclear matter.
+Lastly, Fig.~\ref{fig:EoS_of_SNM} shows the predicted equation of state for symmetric nuclear matter.
 Comparison to the Wigner-SU(4) interaction~\cite{PLB797-134863} reveals significant improvement.
 We identify a saturation point at $(\rho_0, E/A)=(0.175$~fm$^{-3}$, $-15.4$~MeV$)$, consistent with empirical values.

-\paragraph{Summary and perspective} We have developed a sign-problem-free lattice nuclear force, enabling unbiased QMC simulations across the nuclear chart.
-This interaction reasonably reproduces experimental binding energies from $^4$He to $^{132}$Sn and nuclear matter saturation with statistical errors of around $1$ MeV at a feasible computational cost.
-The approach can be directly extended to investigate excited-state spectra~\cite{PRL106-192501}, density correlations~\cite{PRL119-222505}, and finite-temperature nuclear properties~\cite{PRL125-192502} using advanced lattice QMC algorithms.
-Future refinements will incorporate more nuclei and additional nuclear observables to further constrain the interaction.
-Moreover, this interaction provides an robust non-perturbative foundation for \textit{ab initio} calculations with high-fidelity nuclear chiral forces.
-The missing physics in our model can be incorporated order-by-order perturbatively~\cite{PRL128-242501, Nature630-59}.
-Finally, this work provides a scalable and systematically improvable computational paradigm that bridges \textit{ab initio} calculations and phenomenological models.
+\paragraph{Summary and perspective} This work presents the first exactly solvable quantum many-body model for atomic nuclei that quantitatively reproduces experimental data across light to heavy nuclei.
+Exactly solvable quantum many-body problems are rare benchmarks essential for evaluating advanced algorithms, including those based on artificial neural networks~\cite{RMP94-031003} or quantum computing~\cite{CPB30-020306, EPJConf296-01025}.
+Here, exact solvability implies achieving the desired precision within polynomial time.
+For modeling nuclear structure, the proposed sign-problem-free algorithm offers orders of magnitude acceleration compared to calculations using realistic interactions for heavy nuclei.
+The approach extends directly to investigating excited-state spectra~\cite{PRL106-192501}, density correlations~\cite{PRL119-222505}, and finite-temperature nuclear properties~\cite{PRL125-192502} using advanced lattice QMC algorithms.
+Furthermore, it establishes a robust non-perturbative foundation for \textit{ab initio} calculations with complex chiral nuclear forces, enabling perturbative incorporation of missing physics order-by-order~\cite{PRL128-242501, Nature630-59}.

+Finally, this work establishes a scalable, systematically improvable computational paradigm that bridges complex \textit{ab initio} frameworks and simple phenomenological models.
+Recent \textit{ab initio} studies have uncovered inconsistencies among few-body systems, many-body nuclei, and nuclear matter predictions~\cite{PLB736-119, PRC104-064312, PRC104-054001, FewBodySyst64-77}, prompting the development of minimal interactions to resolve these discrepancies~\cite{PLB797-134863, PRL121-072701, PRL133-142501}.
+Our framework represents such a minimal interaction approach, potentially enhancing the explainability of modern \textit{ab initio} nuclear theory by distilling the essential elements of nuclear binding.
+This advances the quest for fundamental nuclear interactions and will likely inspire future research across nuclear physics, quantum many-body methods, and related disciplines.

 \paragraph{Acknowledgement} We thank members of the Nuclear Lattice Effective Field Theory Collaboration for insightful discussions, and Dean Lee for critical reading of the manuscript.
 This work has been supported by NSAF No. U2330401 and National Natural Science Foundation of China with Grant No. 12275259.